Books by Masons

 In many of his other rants, Mr. Bay mentions Macoy Masonic Publishing and Supply Company frequently.
 Is this the supposedly secret publishing house about which Mr. Bay writes?
 We'll wait with bated breath for the answer to this.

-We advise that readers examine such claims to see whether the heated rhetoric and hyperbole makes a bit of sense in light of reality.
+We advise that readers examine such claims to see whether the puerile rhetoric and acrid hyperbole makes a bit of sense in light of reality.

 Some other author you want us to cover?
 Just give a shout!
 See the directions below....